Whether it’s baseball, hockey, soccer, or football, DMOs with an active sports scene know that local teams can inspire a cult-like following.

 Let’s take a look at five DMOs that are successfully leveraging sports tourism to attract more visitors.

 1 | Visit Pittsburgh: Featuring fanbases of each team

 Typically, destinations with multiple sports teams list all of them on one page along with a blurb and a link to the team’s website.
 This is a great starting point, but Visit Pittsburgh takes it a step further with dedicated pages for each of its teams.

-Each listing is also decked out with amazing social photos.
+What really elevates each listing, though, is the galleries of amazing social photos they include of excited fans at games.
 When you see images of fellow fans cheering on your favorite teams at stadiums and fields, you can’t help but connect.

 By providing in-depth information on nearby amenities and attractions, Pittsburgh makes it easy for anyone to book a sporting event and have a great time in their city.